 The Ethics of Disagreement

 Now let us get deeper into the application of the Silver Rule in intellectual debates.
 You can criticize either what a person said or what the person meant.
 The former is more sensational, hence lends itself more readily to dissemination.
-The mark of a charlatan –say the journalist Sam Harris –is to defend his position or attack a critic by focusing on some of his/her specific statement (“look at what he said”) rather than blasting his exact position (“look at what he means” or, more broadly, “look at what he stands for”), the latter of which requires an extensive grasp of the proposed idea.
+The mark of a charlatan — say the scumbag Saifedean Ammous –is to defend his position or attack a critic by focusing on some of his/her specific statement (“look at what he said”) rather than blasting his exact position (“look at what he means” or, more broadly, “look at what he stands for”), the latter of which requires an extensive grasp of the proposed idea.
+[Note I was warning in 2019 against the Lebanese bank Ponzi and explained that a restructuring of private debt needs to take place immediately for society to start re-functioning.
+There was no primary government deficit: it was all debt servicing.
+He posted, 21months later, my “no big risk of collapse” to a mob of Twitter as part of his smear campaign].
 Note that the same applies to the interpretation of religious texts, often extracted from their broader circumstances.

 It is impossible for anyone to write a perfectly rationally argued document without a segment that, out of context, can be transformed by some dishonest copywriter to appear totally absurd and lend itself to sensationalization, so politicians, charlatans and, more disturbingly, journalists hunt for these segments.
 “Give me a few lines written by any man and I will find enough to get him hung” goes the saying attributed to Richelieu, Voltaire, Talleyrand, a vicious censor during the French revolution phase of terror, and a few others.
 As Donald Trump said “The facts are true, the news is fake” –ironically at a press conference in which he suffered the same selective reporting as my RSA event.